-If you are interested in adopting a horse, mule or other equine that you see on this page or for general equine adoptions, please click to download the Adoption Application or email us if you would like us to email or mail a regular copy of the application.
+If you are interested in adopting a horse, mule or other equine, please click to download the Adoption Application or email us if you would like us to email or mail a regular copy of the application.
 The adoption application helps us to get to know you and to match your interests, abilities, and home setting with the best possible horse or other equine.

-The adoption process that we have established follows what we feel are “best practices” and is in the best interest of both you, as a potential adopter and the animal for whom a permanent, loving home is the goal.
+The adoption process that we have established follows what we feel are “best practices” and is in the best interest of both you, as a potential adopter and the animal for whom a permanent, loving, responsible home is our ultimate goal.

-As an equine rescue and adoption organization, there is nothing more rewarding than placing rescued animals in need, in homes which are the best they can possibly be for both horse and human.
+As an equine rescue and adoption organization, there is nothing more rewarding than placing rescued animals in need, or animals that can simply no longer stay in their current homes, in new homes or settings which are the best they can possibly be for both horse and human.
 That is our primary goal.

 Horse Haven Montana can now officially accept charitable donations and provide our donors with a tax deduction for their charitable donation.
 We can also accept foundation grants, hold fund-raising events and put more resources into our rescue and adoption as well as educational outreach efforts.